 We rely heavily on electricity to keep us warm in colder seasons.
 However, power outages can occur for a variety of reasons: hurricanes, snowstorms, tree damage, transformers blowing, and more.
 These power outages can be especially concerning in the winter months.
-When you’re stuck in the dead of winter without electricity, how can you stay warm?

 Consider the space you’re in and what’s available around you; some methods may work better for you than others.
 If you’re not yet trapped without electricity, there are ways you can prepare now for future power outages.

-Wear Thick Clothing Layers
+Wear Layers of Clothing